-(7) The supervised entity's Board shall approve the money transmission principles for the payment and clearing systems that the entity participates in and for the payment services that the entity provides to its customers.
-The principles shall apply to present activities, but expected developments over the next few years shall also be taken into account.
+- (7) The supervised entity's Board shall approve the money transmission principles for the payment and clearing systems that the entity participates in and for the payment services that the entity provides to its customers.
+The principles shall apply to present activities but expected developments over the next few years shall also be taken into account.
 The Board shall set objectives for the activity to ensure and monitor efficient, high-quality and reliable money transmission.
-The clearing systems used by the supervised entity shall also be in line with the objectives.

-- (8) The executive management is responsible for ensuring that the supervised entity has the necessary expertise, resources and internal control for the maintenance of efficient and secure money transmission.
+The clearing systems used by the supervised entity shall also be in line with the objectives. - (8) The executive management is responsible for ensuring that the supervised entity has the necessary expertise, resources and internal control for the maintenance of efficient and secure money transmission.
 Supervised entities shall survey the risks related to the money transmission systems and payment services they use and regularly update these risk surveys. - (9) Supervised entities' money transmission systems shall be reliable and secure.
 The entities shall ensure that disruptions and delays in the money transmission are kept to a minimum.
-There shall be adequate standby facilities for handling the interbank transactions. - (10) Supervised entities providing payment services and persons providing payment services without authorisation shall have adequate risk management procedures to manage the operational and security risks related to payment services.
+There shall be adequate standby facilities for handling the interbank transactions.

+- 28 (41) - (10) Supervised entities providing payment services and persons providing payment services without authorisation shall have adequate risk management procedures to manage the operational and security risks related to payment services.
 (Issued on 29 January 2018, valid from 1 March 2018) - (11) Supervised entities providing payment services and persons providing payment services without authorisation shall prepare an assessment of the operational and security risks of payment services, including an assessment of the adequacy of risk management and control mechanisms.
-The assessment shall be submitted to FIN-FSA annually in accordance with chapter 9.3.
+The assessment shall be submitted to the FIN- FSA annually in accordance with chapter 9.3.
 (Issued on 29 January 2018, valid from 1 March 2018)

-- (12) FIN-FSA recommends that supervised entities submit risk assessments of new payment services, systems and techniques to FIN-FSA before their introduction.
-Risk assessments should also be submitted to FIN-FSA before the introduction of significant changes in payments and clearing systems. - (13) FIN-FSA recommends that supervised entities inform FIN-FSA of new payment services and significant changes in existing services well in advance and prior to their introduction. - (14) FIN-FSA recommends that supervised entities take account of EBA's Guidelines on the Security of Internet Payments in the provision and development of payment services.
-(Issued on 21 April 2014, valid from 1 July 2015) - (15) FIN-FSA recommends that supervised entities providing payment services and persons providing payment services without authorisation adhere to the EBA's Guidelines on Security Measures for Operational and Security Risks in the provision of payment services.
-(Issued on 29 January 2018, valid from 1 March 2018)
+- (12) The FIN-FSA recommends that supervised entities submit risk assessments of new payment services, systems and techniques to FIN-FSA before their introduction.
+Risk assessments should also be submitted to the FIN-FSA before the introduction of significant changes in payments and clearing systems. - (13) The FIN-FSA recommends that supervised entities inform the FIN-FSA of new payment services and significant changes in existing services well in advance and prior to their introduction. - (14) The FIN-FSA recommends that supervised entities take account of EBA's Guidelines on the Management of the ICT and security risks (EBA/GL/2019/04) (30 June 2020) (Issued on 16 February 2022, valid from 1 March 2022) - (15) The FIN-FSA recommends that supervised entities providing payment services and persons providing payment services without authorisation adhere to the EBA's Guidelines on the Management of the ICT and security risks (EBA/GL/2019/04) (30 June 2020) (Issued on 16 February 2022, valid from 1 March 2022) - (16) The FIN-FSA recommends that supervised entities participating in the activities of a systematically important payment and clearing system comply, as applicable, with the ECB regulation ECB/2014/28, by which the CPSS and IOSCO recommendation Principles for financial market infrastructures is implemented.